cojocaru-david/cojocaru-david/README.md

 ### Let's connect

-✉️ **Say hi:** Drop me a line at cojocarudavidmariusc@gmail.com for collaborations and discussions.
+✉️ **Say hi:** Drop me a line at contact@cojocarudavid.me for collaborations and discussions.

 🌍 **Exploration Awaits:** Ready to explore the vast horizons of technology.
 Let's connect and create something extraordinary! 🔗